 Our before and after school program is designed for those parents that work.
-We open at 7:00 am and offer a free time option.
+We open at 7:00 AM and offer a free-time option for students.
 Children can choose from various activities such as games, puzzles, various manipulatives, partnering with friends or playing alone.
 Free drawing and coloring is also available.

-Our afterschool program begins after the school day and runs until 5:45 pm.
-We offer a wide range of activities for our afterschool students.
+Our after school program begins at the end of the school day and runs until 5:45 PM.
+We offer a wide range of activities after school.
 Outside play and organized games are staff lead, as well as inside craft and group activities.
 Free play and snacks are also offered.

-For those younger friends that need a little more help with toilet training we are here to assist.
+For our younger friends that need a little more help with toilet training we are here to assist.
 Children must be in the process of toilet training and in pull-ups for this program.
-We also offer nap time for those little one's that still need daily rest.
+We also offer nap time for little one's that still need daily rest.